Facts & figures

 - Imposed 361 penalties, representing a value of $5,434,627.

-In 2016, we served nearly 225,000 employers and more than 2.2 million workers, in more than 500,000 workplaces across the province.
+In 2016, we served 231,000 registered employers and 2.33 million workers, in more than 500,000 workplaces across the province.
 Below is a summary of the feedback we received:

 - 79% of injured workers who have dealt with us in the past year rate their experience as either good or very good.